 In 2008 Cervélo began an ambitious engineering project in California to push the composites R&D envelope.
 This facility is where we prove our leadership in innovating faster, stiffer, lighter and stronger bikes.
-This is where our engineering leadership is elevated, where we create new manufacturing techniques and improved design processes, including new bicycle-specific layup and ply analysis software.
+Here we create new manufacturing techniques and improved design processes, including new bicycle-specific layup and ply analysis software.
 Our final step is strength and safety tests at least 20% higher than industry standards, executed for maximum security and quality.

-As an engineering company that is dedicated to making all of our riders go faster, we know that we get the greatest benefit when we bring technology inside the company.
+As an engineering company focused on making fast, light, and safe bikes, we know that we get the greatest benefit when we bring technology inside the company.
 While other companies have subcontracted outsiders to develop their leading-edge bikes, Cervélo has developed the people and technologies internally.
-This focus on leadership means that every Cervélo is built to the same standards, and receives many of the benefits, of the advanced carbon fibre layup and technologies in our most advanced frames made in our Project California facility.
+This focus on leadership means that every Cervélo is built to the same standards, and receives many of the benefits, of the advanced carbon fibre layup and technologies in our most advanced project California frames.

-Our design process involves two steps: first, we performed a cross-disciplinary parametric design study to determine the sensitivity of aero, stiffness, comfort and weight to the systematic dimensional variation of 15 different design areas of the frame.
+This design process involved two steps: first, we performed a cross-disciplinary parametric design study to determine the sensitivity of aero, stiffness, comfort and weight to the systematic dimensional variation of 15 different design areas of the frame.
 This involved creating 93 different frame shapes and running 279 FEA analyses.
-Then, with optimum aero, stiffness, comfort and weight goals firmly in our sights, we began an iterative design process to engineer the first iterations of the Rca’s frame shapes.
+Then, with optimum aero, stiffness, comfort and weight goals firmly in our sights, we began an iterative design process to engineer the first Rca frame shapes.
 This process is a cycle: design, virtually test, redesign, test again.
 With each iteration, the new design comes closer and closer to the goals, step by step.
-When we’ve reached these goals, we’re ready to launch a new bike.
+We used this same process to improve on the original Rca, and launched a new frame in 2014.